M.A., Ph.d., F.R.S.E., F.S.A., F.S.A. Scot., Member of the Norwegian Academy

 Recently-completed research projects are

-3) The CULT OF ST. CLEMENT IN ENGLAND AND SCOTLAND, for which Dr. Crawford was awarded a Leverhulme Research Fellowship is now completed and published as The Churches dedicated to St. Clement in Medieval England.
+ii) THE CULT OF ST. CLEMENT IN ENGLAND AND SCOTLAND AND SCANDINAVIA which investigated the popularity of the cult in Scandinavia and the reasons for the many Clement churches in East Anglia.
+This resulted in four articles and a book (The Churches dedicated to St. Clement in Medieval England.
 A Hagio-geography of the Seafarer’s Saint in 11th century North Europe.
 Scripta Ecclesiastica Tome 1, Serie Supplementaire a Scrinium.
-Revue de Patrologie, d’Hagiographie Critique et d’Histoire Ecclesiastique(St. Petersburg, 2008).
+Revue de Patrologie, d’Hagiographie Critique et d’Histoire Ecclesiastique, St. Petersburg, 2008).

-4) THE MEDIEVAL TIMBER HOUSE (stofa) EXCAVATED ON PAPA STOUR FROM 1977-1990 was reconstructed on the site of the excavation in 2007-8, and is now a significant addition to Shetland’s Norse heritage.
+iii) THE MEDIEVAL LOG-TIMBERED HOUSE (stofa) EXCAVATED ON PAPA STOUR was reconstructed on the site of the excavation in 2007-8, and is now a significant addition to Shetland’s Norse heritage.
 Several publications have resulted from this experimental reconstruction: